center-for-threat-informed-defense/summiting-the-pyramid/docs/analytics/index.rst

 * Detection analytic with detection logic (AND, OR)
 * The score for your analytic with a brief explanation
 * Scorer

+**Score your own analytics in Sigma!**

+Sigma now has a tag to document the STP score of an analytic. `Checkout the Sigma tags appendix to learn more <https://github.com/SigmaHQ/sigma-specification/blob/main/appendix/sigma-tags-appendix.md#namespace-stp>`_.